rotemjac/myComponents/README.md

 # myComponents
-All of sample code
+All of reusable components

-This is where i'm saving all of my generic components (angular's services/directives/filters or jquery things or even some vanilla JS components).
+This is where i'm saving all of my reusable components (angular's services/directives/filters or jquery things or even some vanilla JS components).